TL;DR

 - SI you're a dropshipper testing 10+ products/month → pick CreaScale (Lapis needs time to learn per-brand).

 If 4+ of your "SI" matches point to one tool, pick that one.
-If the split is 3/3, pilot both on a single product for $60 total and let the campaign data decide.
+If the split is 3/3, pilot both on a single product for one month and let the campaign data decide.

 Independent reviews (third-party sources)